colejohnson66/HyperText/README.md

 ## License

-HyperText, and all components, are licensed under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.
+HyperText, and all its components, are licensed under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.